Posterior Tibial Tendonitis

-As the Spring Ligament is instrumental to the stability of the arch of the foot, if it becomes torn, it can lead to a visible reduction in the medial arch height of the foot, causing a flat foot deformity.
+As the Spring Ligament is instrumental to the stability of the arch of the foot, if it becomes torn, it can lead to a visible reduction in the medial arch height of the foot, causing an Adult flat foot deformity (AFFD).

-Repetitive strain to the Spring Ligament from activities such as running can cause a Sping Ligament strain.
 In some instances, such as a fall from a height, there may be an acute tear or rupture of the Spring ligament.
 Others may have systemic conditions such as Rheumatoid arthritis which can increase your risk of injury.

-Weakness to the Posterior Tibial Tendon can cause an adult-acquired flat foot and place extra stress on the Spring ligament leading to attenuation and stretching of the Spring Ligament, resulting in a slow progressive tear.
+Weakness to the Posterior Tibial Tendon can cause an adult-acquired flat foot and place extra stress on the Spring ligament.
+It can attenuate and stretch the Spring Ligament, resulting in a slow progressive tear.

 If you suspect that you have a Spring Ligament injury, we recommend that you have a consultation with a Physical Therapist or a Podiatrist.
 A physical examination can identify a spring ligament injury using the Neutral Heel lateral push test.

-A custom insole can support the foot’s arch alongside a stability-cushioned trainer.
 Home management can include reducing your step count and overall time on your feet while applying ice to the affected area for 15-20 minutes daily for pain relief and taking anti-inflammatories such as Ibuprofen to reduce inflammation in the ligament.